U.S. may be next hot spot for infrastructure debt investments

-NEW YORK (Reuters) - As asset management firms like BlackRock Inc (BLK.N) and Allianz Global Investors introduce global infrastructure debt investments in Europe, they are eyeing other markets.
+NEW YORK, Nov 27 (Reuters) - As asset management firms like BlackRock Inc and Allianz Global Investors introduce global infrastructure debt investments in Europe, they are eyeing other markets.

 And some say that the U.S. may be a logical next step.